aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 My research interests include comparitive political economy of authoritarian regimes.
 I focus on aspects related to colonialism and state-building, the political economy of Islamic institutions, informal social-welfare by non-state actors, and business-politics relationships in the Middle East.
 My research also draws on questions about how foreign policy tools, such as economic sanctions, interact with domestic politics.
 I am also interested in investigating propaganda methods and conspiracy theories using methods of computional text analysis.
 I am currently very excited about expanding knowledge regarding how Arabic text can be a valuable resource in understanding the political and economic decision-making process in the Arab world.

 I have been born and raised in the beautiful city Alexandria, Egypt.
 I am a former professional swimmer for the Egyptian Swimming National Team, for which I competed professionally for several years.
-I find myself thinking more clearly while doing  labs in the pool.
-I love reading about Islamic Art and Architecture and the Ottoman Empire.
+I still find myself thinking more clearly while doing all those endless labs at the pool.
+I enjoy reading about Islamic Art and Architecture and the Ottoman Empire.